florintanasa/genedatabank/README.md

 # GeneDataBank
-GeneDataBank is a genetic plant database (Work is at beginning).
+GeneDataBank is a genetic plant database (Work is in progress).

 For this project I used:
 OS - [Debian GNU/LINUX](https://www.debian.org/)